 Meshery is for Developers, Operators, and Product Owners

 Whether making a Day 0 adoption choice or maintaining a Day 2 deployment, Meshery has useful capabilities in either circumstance.
 Targeted audience for Meshery project would be any technology operators that leverage service mesh in their ecosystem; this includes developers, devops engineers, decision makers, architects, and organizations that rely on microservices platform.

 Meshery is for performance management

-Meshery helps users weigh the value of their service mesh deployment against the overhead incurred in running a service mesh.
-Meshery provides statistical analysis of the request latency and throughput seen across various permutations of your workload, infrastructure and service mesh configuration.
+Meshery helps users weigh the value of their cloud native deployments against the overhead incurred in running different deployment scenarios and different configruations.
+Meshery provides statistical analysis of the request latency and throughput seen across various permutations of your workload, infrastructure and infrastructure configuration.
 In addition to request latency and throughput, Meshery also tracks memory and CPU overhead in of the nodes in your cluster.
 Measure your data plane and control plane against different sets of workloads and infrastructures.

 Anytime performance questions are to be answered, they are subjective to the specific workload and infrastructure used for measurement.
-Given this challenge, the Envoy project, for example, refuses to publish performance data because such tests can be:
+Given this challenge, many projects refuse to publish their own performance data, because such tests can be quite invovled and misinterpreted.

-Meshery is intended to be a vendor and project-neutral utility for uniformly benchmarking the performance of service meshes.
+Meshery is intended to be a vendor and project-neutral utility for uniformly benchmarking the performance of cloud native infrastructure.
 Between service mesh and proxy projects (and surprisingly, within a single project), a number of different tools and results exist.
 Meshery allows you to pick an efficient set of tools for your ecosystem by providing performance evaluation and metrics.

-- By leveraging Meshery you could achieve apples-to-apples performance comparison of service meshes
+- By leveraging Meshery you can achieve apples-to-apples performance comparison

 - Track your service mesh performance from release to release.